-Michael “Mike” Guerra is co-owner and wine 'négociant' of Enoteca La Storia, and oversees the selection of all retail shelf, by-the-glass, and club wines.
+Michael “Mike” Guerra is co-owner and wine 'négociant' of Enoteca La Storia, and oversees the selection of all retail, by-the-glass, and club wines.
 Mike, who is 100% Calabrese, and a third-generation San Jose native, comes from a family rich in tradition and history in the food, wine and hospitality business.
-For more than thirtyyears, Mike's paternal great-grandfather, Joe Guerra, and then grandfather, also named Mike, operated a San Jose grocery store.
+For more than thirty years, Mike's paternal great-grandfather, Joe Guerra, owned and operated a grocery store in San Jose.
 On Mike’s maternal side, a passion for food sales and service prevailed as well.
 Mike's maternal grandparents (Fortino) owned and operated Villa Pace, in Hollister, California.
 Villa Pace was a landmark Italian restaurant still fondly remembered for the quality of its authentic Italian food and unparalleled hospitality.

-After working as a social worker from 1992 to 1999, Mike decided to pursue his interest in wine with a position at The Wine Club Santa Clara, the premiere wine shop of its time, in the Santa Clara Valley.
-Mike next took a position at K & L Wine Merchants in Redwood City, to serve as assistant Italian wine buyer.
+It wasn't until after working as a socialworker from 1992 to 1999 that Mike decided to officially pursue his interest in wine by taking a sales position at The Wine Club Santa Clara, the premiere wine shop of its time, in the Santa Clara Valley.
+Mike next took a sales position at K & L Wine Merchants in Redwood City, where he ended up serving as the Assistant Italian Wine Buyer.
 Eventually, Mike was approached by investors to help found Vintage Wine Merchants in San Jose.

 Mike’s knowledge of international and domestic wines, and understanding of Italian and other cuisines, informs his work in a variety of wine endeavors: developing food pairing programs, organizing and leading wine education events, and managing private and corporate tasting functions.
 Mike has been featured in articles in the San Jose Business Journal and San Jose Magazine and interviewed for segments on "In Wine Country," and two different episodes on KRON-TV.